 Remember that filtering is only part of the solution

 No filter or parental controls tool is 100% effective, and many of the risks that young people face online are because of their own and other’s behaviour.
-It is therefore important to talk to your children about staying safe online with your child and make sure they know that they can turn to you if they get into any difficulty.
+It is therefore important to talk to your children about staying safe online and make sure they know that they can turn to you if they get into any difficulty.
 For more information about key topics such as cyberbullying, sexting and social networking, see more advice for parents.

 Other services that are popular with young people also provide tools that are helpful to activate in addition to filters.
 Find out more about safety tools on popular online services.